UB-startup-week-team-8/JobMatch/README.md

    Scan the QR code that appears in the terminal with the Expo Go app, and the app will load on your phone.

-## Features
-- Browse job listings with ease.
-- Seamlessly chat with employers.
-- Apply for jobs directly from the app.
-- User-friendly interface designed for job seekers.
-- Ongoing development of AI algorithms for improved job recommendations.

 ## Tech Stack
 - Frontend: React Native